Free Seed Project Gardening Guide

 What size should your garden be?

-Our recommendation at the Free Seed Project is to start small.
+Our recommendation is to start small.

 The seed packet you have received can make a pretty sizable garden.
 A few good-size kale plants can be enough for a small family, and this kit has about 30 kale seeds!
 That is far more kale than a family will eat.
 Never underestimate the amount of food just one tiny seed can make.